IrvingWash/Jai_GLTF/README.md

 # Jai GLTF

-## This is a work in progress!

 This is a simple module for loading `.gltf` files into a `Scene` which is friendly for rendering applications.<br>
 Only `.gltf` files are supported (no `.glb`).

-This module is meant to be used to load models into game engines, so:
+Currently the following features are not supported:
+- Sparse accessors
-- Extensions are not supported.
+- Extensions
-- Cameras are not supported.
+- Cameras
-- Animations are not supported (but it's a top priority to bring them in).
+- Animations and anything related to them (weights, morph targets, etc)

 ## Usage and API